 Wild Turkey in Texas

-- Eastern turkey hunters can now conveniently check their harvested game with the app instead of having to visit physical check stations.
+Beginning in 2016, Eastern Turkey hunters must now check their harvested turkey with the free app or web version instead of visiting physical check stations.

-Download the new My Texas Hunt Harvest App on your mobile device.
+With the My Hunt Harvest App You Can...

-Note: this app does not fulfill tagging requirements for any game required to be tagged, or requirements for completion of the harvest log on the back of the license as it applies to white-tailed deer.
+**This app does not fulfill tagging requirements for completion of the harvest log on the back of the license, required for the harvest of both turkey and white-tailed deer.

 Three Fast Turkey Facts: